Anuraj0124/combine_pdf/README.md

 Notice the << operator is on a page and not a PDF object.
 The << operator acts differently on PDF objects and on Pages.

-The << operator defaults to secure injection by renaming references to avoid conflics.
+The << operator defaults to secure injection by renaming references to avoid conflicts.
 For overlaying pages using compressed data that might not be editable (due to limited filter support), you can use:

 ```ruby
 pdf.pages(nil, false).each {|page| page << stamp_page}